Second-Coming/second-coming/second.md

-*On Sunday [June 5th] **Mr. Adams lectured on the second coming of Christ**, and gave much light on that subject, **showing that it would take place before this present generation shall pass away.** He proved also, if the Bible is true, that **the second advent must take place *before 1880***… He also declared, as it was in the days of Noah, so now God had called a prophet, viz.
+*On Sunday [June 5th] **Mr. Adams lectured on the second coming of Christ**, and gave much light on that subject, **showing that it would take place before this Present Generation shall pass away.** He proved also, if the Bible is true, that **the second advent must take place before 1880**… He also declared, as it was in the days of Noah, so now God had called a prophet, viz.
 Joseph Smith, to **warn this generation** to prepare for the coming of the Son of Man, and labored to show the injustice of destroying any generation without first warning them… A